gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The tralpa gulped and would have taken a step backward into the rock slide if Noxy hadn't said, "Look out!"
-He caught himself and looked from her to the tiger to Private Thokmay, and then to Noxy's astonishment plopped himself down on the path.
+He caught himself and looked from her to the tiger to Private Thokmay.
+To Noxy's astonishment he plopped himself down on the path.

 "I just wanted to do the right thing," he sniffled.
 "I know you all laugh at me behind my back,